 However, in recent years, a number of third-party services are coming forth to deliver a similar value proposition to advisors as the membership organizations: finding prospective clients who are interested in financial advice.
 This new trend is not surprising given that getting new clients has significant economic value to an advisory firm, and therefore would certainly be something on which a business could be based, but is certainly a shift that may change how some advisors generate new clients in the future.

-Different Methods For Lead Generation
+Different Methods For Financial Advisor Lead Generation

 Unfortunately, there is not necessarily a clear “best practices” approach for generating financial planning leads, and consequently the firms that have cropped up so far use a wide range of tactics.

-Some function as a "registry" - trying to connect consumers to advisors who have registered with the site and have either been implicitly or explicitly screened, such as Paladin Registry or Vestorly, and the recent AdviceIQ; the emerging new Charles Goldman/Steve Lockshin start-up Advizent also has expressed an intention to use a similar model, where (RIA) advisors will be rigorously screened before being allowed onto the platform.
+Some function as a “registry” – trying to connect consumers to advisors who have registered with the site and have either been implicitly or explicitly screened, such as Paladin Registry or Vestorly, and the recent AdviceIQ; the emerging (and subsequently shut down) new Charles Goldman/Steve Lockshin start-up Advizent also has expressed an intention to use a similar model, where (RIA) advisors will be rigorously screened before being allowed onto the platform.
 Arguably, this is similar to the underlying model using by the membership associations as well, which implicitly suggest that advisors in their membership organization are uniquely qualified to deliver effective financial advice.

 Other services try to lead with an initial value benefit for prospects, and allow the advisor to follow up to try to convert the individual to an ongoing client, such as My New Financial Advisor with their Free Retirement Report or the Advisor Marketing Tool from BoulevardR.
 The idea is to get the client interested in some initial advice and basic guidance, and then seek out an advisor to take it to the next level.

-Can You Really Outsource Prospecting For Clients?
+Can Advisors Really Outsource Prospecting For Clients?

 The rise of these various services raises the fundamental question – can you really outsource prospecting for clients?
 Some planners I’ve spoken with have suggested this is impossible – clients do business with people they know and trust, and there’s no way to start building trust if some third-party service delivers people to you.